Wages and Benefits Certification

 - If you are interested in employment law, you will benefit from this overview of key legislation and best practice

-Who can take the Wages & Benefits Certification course?There are no entry requirements to take the course.
+Who can take the Wages and Benefits Certification course?There are no entry requirements to take the course.

 What is the structure of the course?The course is broken down into 5 individual modules.
 Each module takes between 20 and 90 minutes on average to study.
 Although students are free to spend as much or as little time as they feel necessary on each module.